tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The non-printing characters file MUST only be edited with a tool that will maintain the non-printing characters.

-Both files have a header line identifying the `Specifications` as described in [Structure of the Test Validation Data (non-normative)](#82-structure-of-the-validation-data-non-normative).
+Both files have a header line identifying the columns as described in [Structure of the Test Validation Data (non-normative)](#82-structure-of-the-validation-data-non-normative).

 The `Response` when executed against a row as input is expected to contain "Response.status", "Response.result" and "Response.comment".
 An `Implementation` is expected to produce the exact `Response.status`, the exact `Response.result` (ignoring order of any key-value pairs for an `Amendment` `Response`), while `Response.comment` is an example of what a comment in English might look like.